khaiowo/Thalindor/Notable Organizations and Clans in Elyndros 1e73e8a5a27e808386d1d4fffcbbee78.md

-# Notable Organizations and Clans in Elyndros
+# Notable Organizations and Clans in Thalindor

 Owner: Phntm Drknss